cnwarden/cnwarden.github.io/cfa_book1_session1_reading2.md

 - The information concerns illegal activities on the part of the client;

-- Disclosure is required by law; or
+- Disclosure is required by law;

 - The client or prospective client permits disclosure of the information.